Wolfdesroyer8/Wolfdesroyer8/README.md

 # Sup! :wave:

 I'm Julian, a programer that loves cubing and snowboarding!
-My favorite is c++ but i'm learning rust!
+My favorite langauge is c++ but i'm currently learning rust!

 ---